Aworldc/Npax/README.md

 Npax thinks differently.
 In Npax, scripts are the core of everything.
 Individual scripts can depend on specific packages, and they can depend on other scripts.

+Npax will eventually be extended to be a replacement for npm, nvm, pip, python-venv, cargo, rustup, and that odd folder full of bash scripts.

 ## Features/Roadmap
 `🟢 Done`
 `🟡 In progress`